Haykay2020/alx-pre_course/README.md

-This is my first readme about ALX pre course, a path way to become a software enginner
+This is my first readme about ALX pre-course, a pathway to becoming a software engineer